 Image

 TM Forum has been working with the industry to support the drive towards autonomous networks; within our AN project we have helped define what is required to deliver true AN including the use of GenAI and creating self-healing domains.

-To find out more about how to get involved, join the AN project or to discover more about Autonomous Networks read some of our industry reports and whitepapers:
+To find out more about how to get involved, join the AN project or to discover more about Autonomous Networks our industry whitepapers and study some of the industry best practices and use cases:

+Image